 One of the most basic and easiest things you can do to improve organic SEO is to help search engines find and navigate your website.
 An XML sitemap is one action that helps to achieve this goal.
 The navigation panel of your website helps human users understand the information on your website.
 In simple terms, a sitemap helps web spiders and search engine bots understand your website.
 A good sitemap will provide a clear understanding of the structure of your website.
 This is because sitemaps organize pages by hierarchy or content type such as “posts,” “pages,” or “images.”
 Also, each sitemap provides important links and meta-data.
 If a sitemap is missing, or if it contains broken or outdated pages, then it defeats the purpose of having one.
 Once you understand how important a sitemap is, you’ll want to learn more about them, including how to view and create one.

-To see view your website’s XML sitemap, (and ensure that you have one), follow the below instructions:
+To view, validate and maintain your website’s XML sitemap, (and ensure that you have one), follow the below instructions:

 - View XML sitemaps currently associated with your website, simply type in your website URL with the XML index extension, such as: https://www.mybiz.com/sitemap_index.xml